-A Look at the Best Football Handicapping Techniques
+What are the Best Football Handicapping Techniques?

-A Look at the Best Football Handicapping Techniques
+What are the Best Football Handicapping Techniques?

-Okay football betting fans, it doesn’t matter if you’re an old ‘veteran’ that has been making football wagers since long before the Internet was even a thought or whether you’re a brand new novice to the now, widely popular online industry.
-If there’s one thing you should know when it comes to making successful football wagers, it’s that…there’s more than one way to skin a cat!
+Okay football betting fans, it doesn’t matter if you’re an old ‘veteran’ that has been making football wagers since long before the Internet was even a thought or whether you’re a brand-new novice to the now, widely popular online industry.
+If there’s one thing you should know when it comes to making successful football wagers, it’s that… there’s more than one way to skin a cat!

 Thanks to my expert look at the best football handicapping techniques around, you’re going to have more routes to making potentially successful football wagers than ever.
-Okay, let’s get started with the most simplistic technique there is – betting on the straight- up (SU) winner.
+Okay, let’s get started with the most simplistic technique there is – betting on the straight – up (SU) winner.

 Moneyline Wagering

 Simply put, if you take the point spread out of your football wagering, the ‘better’ team generally wins the game outright more often than not.
-For example, let’s say the mighty New England Patriots are playing at home against a team like the division rival Buffalo Bills and they’re giving up 8.5 points.
+For example, let’s say the mighty New England Patriots are playing at home against a team like the division rival Buffalo Bills, and they’re giving up 8.5 points.

 Well, depending on which Bills team shows up, Buffalo could somehow put up a fight and lose by a touchdown, making your ATS wager on the Pats to cover, a loser.
 However, by simply backing Tom Brady and company for the SU moneyline win, you’re going to have a winning wager, even if the cost looks a bit high.
 More importantly, if you can successfully identify moneyline underdogs that have a legitimate chance to win outright, you can increase your annual betting bankroll exponentially.

 Just think, over a 10-year period from 2004-2014, NFL favorites went 1283-1210- 67 ATS (49.5 percent).
-However, you should know outright winner of the game covered the spread 84.1 percent of the time.
+However, you should know the outright winner of the game covered the spread 84.1 percent of the time.
 That means that the spread only comes into play once every six or seven games (or approximately twice a week).

 Look for Favorable Lines

-College or pro football betting enthusiasts can take advantage of point spreads that are aren’t in line with how a team is currently performing.
+College or pro football betting enthusiasts can take advantage of point spreads that aren’t in line with how a team is currently performing.
 This means, a particular team may be viewed as mediocre by fans and oddsmakers, but could be offering great odds based on their recent play.
 For example, let’s say a mediocre Vanderbilt team is just 4-2 after six games, but they’ve won two straight – in fairly emphatic fashion heading into their seventh game of the season.

 Some fans and oddsmakers may still view the Commodores as mediocre, but their recent play suggests they’re more likely to put up a fight, even against a superior opponent.
 If the Commodores are getting or giving up a number that looks favorable, then you probably want to play them to cover the spread.